 Only the Blink Wired Floodlight, Video Doorbell, Outdoor, Indoor (3rd Gen), and Mini cameras are eligible for Local Storage, but all Blink cameras may be part of a Sync Module 2 system.

 Blink XT2, XT, and Indoor (gen 1) cameras only use the 7200 seconds of free cloud storage.
 Local Storage is not available for these cameras.
-Click to learn more about Sync Module 2 Storage Options.
+Learn more about Sync Module 2 Storage Options.